bafg-bund/CAD_drawing/README.md

 ![Project Status](https://img.shields.io/badge/Status-Prototype-yellow)

 ## 📖 About This Project
 During various scientifc projects and routine work we constanlty develop and improve parts, setups and equipment which are used in environmetal monitoring of rivers.
-With this repository we want to publish our construction drawings to spread the knowledge and also to get feedback and suggestions for our work.
-The constructions are experimental and prototypes.
-We do not guarantee compliance with standards or safety regulations.
-However, to the best of our knowledge, we try to desgin safe and working parts.
-Before cosntruction and use you must consult specialists in the respective field which assess the suitability for your deployment.

-## 📂 File Contents
+This GitHub repository **`bafg-bund/CAD_drawing`** is an open collection of CAD drawings and construction files.
+The repository describes itself as a way to publish practical engineering work developed during scientific projects and routine monitoring operations, with the dual aim of **sharing technical knowledge** and **inviting feedback or suggestions** from other users and institutions.
+The repository is a **prototype-oriented engineering collection** rather than a finished commercial product catalog.
+The maintainers state that the constructions are **experimental** and that they do **not guarantee compliance with standards or safety regulations**.
+We strongly recommend consulting specialists before constructing or deploying any of the designs in the field.

+## Main Purpose of the Repository

+The main purpose of `CAD_drawing` is to document and publish the physical design work behind monitoring equipment used in hydrological and environmental contexts.
+Rather than focusing on software, data processing, or sensor electronics, the repository concentrates on the **mechanical and structural side** of environmental measurement systems.

+This includes:

+- housings and basins for water-quality sensors,
+- support frames and mounting structures,
+- suspended matter collectors for sediment or particulate sampling,
+- smaller custom accessories and laboratory or field-use components.

+The repository is therefore especially relevant for people who need to:

+- understand how a given sampling or monitoring setup is physically built,
+- reproduce selected components,
+- adapt an existing design to a different station or river environment,
+- use the repository as inspiration for related monitoring hardware.

+## General Repository Structure

-The repository is divided into different folders each containing a design project.
-Each porject contains the following file types:
+The repository is divided into three main top-level folders:

-Native project files (e.g., `.DWG`, `Step`,`STL`).
+- `guete`
+- `misc`
+- `spm`

+Each of these folders contains one or more independent CAD design projects.
+Together, they cover a range of practical use cases from continuous water-quality monitoring to sediment collection and small custom measurement accessories.

+---

+## 1. `guete`: Water-Quality Measurement Setups

+The `guete` section groups projects related to **water-quality measurement infrastructure**.
+These designs are intended for use in measurement stations where river water is actively pumped into a monitoring setup.

+## 2. `misc`: Smaller Auxiliary and Special-Purpose Designs

+The `misc` folder contains smaller or more specialized projects that do not fall directly into the main categories of water-quality basins or suspended matter collectors.

+## 3. `spm`: Suspended Matter Collectors

+The largest thematic block in the repository is the `spm` folder.
+Here, `spm` refers to projects for **Suspended Matter Collectors**, i.e. mechanical systems designed to collect sediment or suspended particulate matter from flowing water.

+These designs are highly relevant for environmental sampling, especially where solid material transported by rivers needs to be captured for later analysis.

 ---